-The manager confirmed that the number of staff and the skill mix of staff on duty at any given time was determined through regular monitoring of patient dependency levels in the home.
+The manager confirmed that the number of staff and the skill mix of staff on duty at any given time.
 A review of the duty rota for week commencing 23 September 2019 confirmed that the planned staffing level and skill mix was adhered too.
 Rotas also confirmed that catering and housekeeping were on duty daily to meet the needs of the patients and to support the nursing and care staff.
+Staff confirmed that an allocation sheet was developed daily identifying which area in the home they were going to work in.
+Staff also confirmed that this would not prevent them assisting other team members in other parts of the home where assistance was required.
 Patients' needs and requests for assistance were observed to have been met in a timely and caring manner.
 Patients and their visitors consulted spoke positively in relation to the care provision in the home.
 Staff consulted confirmed that they were satisfied the staffing arrangements in the home were suitable to meet patients' needs.